 25 minutes active

 25 minutes total

 Set the chile butter on the counter and let it start to come to room temperature.
 Quarter and thinly slice 1 or 2 radishes.
-Place the radish slices in a large bowl, drizzle with half of the vinaigrette, season with salt and pepper, and toss to combine.
+Place the radish slices in a large bowl, drizzle with 3 tablespoons of the vinaigrette, season with salt and pepper, and toss to combine.
 Cut the lemon into wedges for serving.

 In a large nonstick frying pan over medium heat, warm 1 teaspoon vegetable oil.
 Add 1 cup of the quinoa, season generously with salt, and cook, stirring occasionally, until very crunchy, 10 minutes.
 Transfer to a bowl.

 Meanwhile, remove the salmon from the packaging, cut it into 3 pieces, pat dry with paper towels, and season on both sides with salt.

 Wipe out the frying pan, return it to medium-high heat, and warm 2 tablespoons vegetable oil.
 Add the salmon, skin-side down, and cook until the skin is crispy and the flesh is mostly cooked through, 3 to 5 minutes, depending on thickness.
 Flip and continue cooking until nearly firm or done to your liking, 30 seconds longer for medium-well.
 Transfer the salmon to plates and spread with the chile butter.

-Add the crispy quinoa and greens to the radish slices, drizzle with the remaining vinaigrette, season with salt and pepper, and toss to combine.
+Add the crispy quinoa and greens to the radish slices, drizzle with about ¼ cup of the vinaigrette, season with salt and pepper, and toss to combine.
 Heap the salad alongside the salmon and serve warm, with the lemon wedges for squeezing.